 ITALIAN GRAND TOUR

 100 marathons in 100 days.
 North to South of Italy.
-What started off as a jolly in the gap between lockdown 1 and lockdown 2, Nick and Nikki took to Italy and then the French alps, living away from home for 6 months on the road.
+What started off as a jolly in the gap between lockdown 1 and lockdown 2, Nick took to Italy and then the French alps, living away from home for 6 months on the road.
 Poppy is now well travelled.

 RUNNING THE WORLD

 During the famous Marathon de Sables desert race, Nick met fellow runner Kevin Webber.
 Kev was an almighty turning point for Nick.
 Kev inspired Nick through his words, situation and heart felt advice.
 With work behind him, Nick set to challenge himself on a huge scale to raise money for Prostate Cancer UK.

 From tropics, to ice fields, Nick was learning to suffer, and beginning to travel further to learn how to suffer in different climates.
 Heat chambers were never as tough as the real thing.
 Nick later when on to run in temperatures of 50 degrees.
 Nick's all time mileage count was creeping up and up by the week.

 Ireland, Paris, and more.
 Nick was learning to endure.
 From planning to execution, a life as a runner is one thing, but to make it sustainable was another.
 Ireland was a failed world record attempt, London to Paris was a huge success, and both supported what was to come.